 Calling creatives, technicians, and teachers.

 If you are interested in working with GSA on a freelance or permanent basis or would like to learn more, we invite you to register your interest via email to email@example.com and we will follow up to organise an informal discussion within the following 14 days.

 We look forward to hearing from you and welcoming you.

-At GSA and the University of Surrey, we are committed to working together to create an inclusive environment that offers equitable opportunities for all, pursuing our vision to be a leading global University.
-We place great value on diversity and welcome applicants from all backgrounds.
-We are seeking to increase the diversity within our community and would particularly encourage applications from under-represented groups, such as people from Black, Asian and minority ethnic groups, people with disabilities and those identifying as female, non-binary or trans.
-Appointments will always be made on merit.
+As part of the University of Surrey, Guildford School of Acting is committed to providing an inclusive environment that offers equal opportunities for all.
+We place great value on diversity and are seeking to increase the diversity within our community.
+Therefore, we particularly encourage applications from under-represented groups, such as people from Black, Asian and minority ethnic groups and people with disabilities.